 Step-by-step directions

+This Sicilian pesto comes together in just a couple of minutes.
+You can make it ahead of time or make it while your pasta is boiling.
 Bring a large pot of water to a boil and add kosher salt.
 Add your pasta and cook as directed on the box.

-In a food processor, combine basil, garlic, salt and almonds.
-Process until completely combined.
-Add in the cherry tomatoes and process while slowly pouring in the olive oil until processed.
-Add the parmesan and combine.
+Step 2: Add in the cherry tomatoes and process while slowly pouring in the olive oil until processed.

-Drain the pasta and save ¼ of pasta water.
+Step 5: Drain the pasta and save ¼ of pasta water.
 Combine the pasta and the pesto in the pot that you boiled the pasta in.
 I like to use this pot while it's still hot to steam off some of the water in the cherry tomatoes and help the pasta develop a creamy texture.

 Pro-tips